cirocosta/docs-tap/scc/building-from-source.md

 To provide to the supply chains source code from a Git repository, `workload.spec.source.git` should be filled.

-Using the `tanzu` CLI, one can do so with the following flags:
+Using the `tanzu` CLI, one can do so with the use of the following flags:

 - `--git-branch`: branch within the git repo to checkout
 - `--git-commit`: commit SHA within the git repo to checkout